rafadorado/brexitrefugees/about.md

 [brexitrefugees@yahoo.com](mailto:email@domain.com)

-^ we didn't even bother to create a real email because we are too poor now are mighty pound has plumted to the ground.
+^ We didn't even bother to create a real email because we are too poor now are mighty pound has plumted to the ground.